-The fate of the Aral Sea water goes something like this: the water is diverted to soak the cotton fields for fibers to make T-shirts like the one Galacti is wearing that takes 2,720 liters of water to produce.
-As changes in the Aral Sea alter weather patterns, the growing season for cotton shrinks to 170 days (200 days are normal), endangering the cotton crops as unproductive farmland increases.
+The fate of the Aral Sea water goes something like this: the water diverts to soak the cotton fields for fibers to make T-shirts like the one Galacti is wearing that takes 2,720 liters of water to produce.
+As changes in the Aral Sea alter weather patterns, the growing season for cotton shrinks to 170 days (200 days are average), endangering the cotton crops as unproductive farmland increases.

 As a side effect of wasting water, desertification converts 45,000 square kilometers of land to barren waste that yields 100 million tons of saline-laden dust that creep into the lungs of children and livestock, causing pneumonia in children and suffocating cattle.
 In Aralsk, Kazakhstan and Muynak, Uzbekistan, towns on the Uzbekistan-Kazakhstan border, villagers with respiratory illnesses, anemia, kidney and liver diseases, cancer, and tuberculosis from drinking polluted water, leave their homeland in hopes of reversing worsening health.

 The story is a little more encouraging as we look to the southwest of the Aral Sea and change the menu.

-In Israel, the major sources of water such as the Sea of Galilee and the Coastal Aquifer, which provide fifty percent of the water to Israeli households, were mismanaged: lead and other pollutants seeped into drinking water, dead fish lined dry bed areas of rivers, sea pollution closed beaches, a growing population increased the demand for water and decreased the water available for agriculture.
+In Israel, the major sources of water, such as the Sea of Galilee and the Coastal Aquifer, which provide fifty percent of the water to Israeli households, were mismanaged.
+In essence, lead and other pollutants seeped into drinking water; dead fish lined dry bed areas of rivers, sea pollution closed beaches, a growing population increased the demand for water, and decreased the water available for agriculture.
 Thirty-three years ago, the problem was so severe farmers faced losing their farms.
-At present, Israel has reversed its national trend of pollution, salination and overconsumption of water.
-The country’s Water Authority and major companies located in Israel have worked in concert to correct the water deficiency and misuse.
+At present, Israel has reversed its national trend of pollution, salination, and overconsumption of water.
+The country’s Water Authority and significant companies located in Israel have worked in concert to correct the water deficiency and misuse.

-The country now recycles 80 percent of its wastewater or 400 million cubic meters, which, if we use the figure of 1600 cubic meters of water per ton of cereal grains, specifically wheat, is enough to produce 250,000 short tons of wheat—that’s nearly a quarter of all domestic wheat consumption in Israel from 2011-2012 (900,000 tons).
+The country now recycles 80 percent of its wastewater or 400 million cubic meters.
+Using the figure of 1600 cubic meters of water per ton of cereal grains, specifically wheat, it is enough to produce 250,000 short tons of grain.
+That’s nearly a quarter of all domestic wheat consumption in Israel from 2011-2012 (900,000 tons).